DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ## Conclusion

 Documenting our Web APIs with Swagger enables rapid client generation with Autorest, which supports a wide variety of languages.
-Imagine how easily it would be to create **multi-client scenario** by running Autorest to create a client for your Web App in C# and a client for your Android app in Java or by simply allowing any customer to create a client in its preferred language.
+Imagine how easy it would be to create a **multi-client scenario** by running Autorest to create a client for your Web App in C# and a client for your Android app in Java or by simply allowing any customer to create a client in its preferred language.

-The [entire code of this guide is available on Github](https://github.com/ealsur/auth0swagger), with a sample Web API and Web application you can use by just setting your Auth0 account information on the configuration files.
+The [entire code of this guide is available on Github](https://github.com/ealsur/auth0swagger), with a sample Web API and Web application you can use by just setting your Auth0 account information in the configuration files.